thesave/thesave.github.io/_posts/2015-01-31-Implementing QuickSort-as-a-MicroService.markdown

   A := concatenate(less, pivot, greater)</code>
 </pre>

 In English, you want to order `A`, which is an array of sortable (comparable) elements.
-You take a pivot element (e.g., from the middle of the array) and cycle through the whole array to divide it into two halves, `less` and `greater`. `less` will contain all elements lesser or equal to the pivot and `greater` the remaining greater-than-pivot elements.
+You take a pivot element (e.g., from the middle of the array) and cycle through the whole array to divide it into two halves, `less` and `greater`. `less` will contain all elements lesser than or equal to the pivot and `greater` the remaining greater-than-pivot elements.
 Done that you can apply quicksort to `less` and `greater` which will order them.
 Finally you assemble `less`, the `pivot`, and `greater` (in this order) and return the result.

 ## ... as a (Micro)Service